-Please complete and return to the Executive Headteacher who will acknowledge receipt and explain what action will be taken.
+Please complete and return to the Headteacher's PA / Governance Professional via email or via reception who will acknowledge receipt and explain what action will be taken.

 Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

 Address:

+Postcode:

+Email

-Postcode: Day time telephone number: Evening telephone number:
+Day time telephone number:

-Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at the school

+about it.